kubeflow/katib/README.md

 ## Name

 Katib stands for `secretary` in Arabic.
-As `Vizier` stands for a high official or a prime minister in Arabic, this project Katib is named in the honor of Vizier.

 ## Concepts in Katib